Skip to content

 Persistent Environments

-Persistent environments are best suited for tasks that require multiple days to complete or courseware materials that make sequential changes to the system and hinge upon previous steps.
+Persistent environments are best suited for tasks that require multiple days to complete or when following courseware materials that require sequential changes to the system and hinge upon previous steps.
 Once a user has joined the exercise, they retain the backing resources of the exercise environment(s) for the duration of the course.
-They can leave the range and later come back to resume their exercises without the loss of data or configurations.
-The persistence status can be found in the "Details" section of a provisioned exercise environment, as shown in the screenshot below:
+They can exit out of the Cyber Range and later come back to resume their exercises without the loss of data or configurations.

 The Details section of an exercise environment is shown listing in descending order: Availability, Creation, and the Session type which is currently Persistent.